Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Display slide 12 and distribute a copy of the attached Responsibilities of Citizens Graphic Organizer to each student.
-Explain to students that they should work with their groups, using the information from the Document Analysis Packet to complete the graphic organizer.
-Students should first summarize each responsibility of citizenship in their own words and then explain why that responsibility is important to our democracy.
-It is suggested that students use 1-2 complete sentences to fill in each section of the chart.
+Display slide 12 and distribute one copy of the attached Responsibilities of Citizens Graphic Organizer to each student.
+Explain to students that they should work within their groups to complete the graphic organizer using information from the Document Analysis Packet.
+Have them first summarize each responsibility of citizenship in their own words, then have them explain why each responsibility is important to our democracy.
+Students should use 1–2 complete sentences to fill in each section of the chart.

-When students have finished the graphic organizer, assign at least one responsibility to each group to share during the whole-class discussion.
-Encourage students to modify their responses based on feedback they get from their peers and instructor during the whole-class discussion.
+When students finish their graphic organizers, assign each group one responsibility to share out during the whole-class discussion.
+Encourage students to modify the responses on their organizers based on the feedback they receive during the discussion.

-Summarize this discussion, noting that each of these responsibilities is important for citizens to carry out to ensure that our democratic government thrives.
-However, people might feel that some of the responsibilities are more important than others.
+Summarize the discussion, noting that each of these responsibilities is important for citizens to carry out to ensure that our democratic government thrives.
+Explain that, however, people might feel that some responsibilities are more important than others.

 Extend